bryankb10/open-source/Project.md

    - Users can see pictures and price for the menus
    - Users can choose what to order by pressing the picture of foods and drinks, as well as input the quantity
    - An add-on screen will appear after pressing the menu to ask for add-ons such as soup, sauce, and others, the web will also ask the quantity of the order
+   - Users can search the menu using the search bar
+   - There is a submit button after the users are done ordering
+   - Users can choose the take out button or the dine in button
+   - The web then will show the queue number of the user

 2. Implementation:
    - Use the QR code generator which contains the url of the website